techjoomla/docs.github.io/_posts/2019-06-24-tjreports-plugin-add-custom-fields-support.md

 *In case of if you are using com_fields for com_users context table name will be as `#__tjreports_context` = `#__tjreports_com_users_user`

-### B. Which all com_fields's field types are support in TJReports?
+### B. Which all com_fields's field types are supported in TJReports?

 | com_field field type  | tjreport indexer table column type | how / what indexer stores values for this | what type of filter in tjreports used for this |
 | ------------- | ------------- | ------------- | ------------- |